keedio/Flume-ng-source-VFS/README.md

     + Delay between runs for monitor is now configurable.
     + Files to check per run is now configurable.
     + Added Timestamp and counter lines when processing data for better control over file parallel modification.
+    + Post processing files is now an asynchronous execution.
 - 0.3.0
     + Recursive search directory is configurable.
 (Check out for more information in wiki [Issues found](https://github.com/keedio/Flume-ng-source-VFS/wiki/NOTES#issues-found) )
     + Directory for keeping track of processed files is configurable.